kaspernj/epic-locks/README.md

 ### ReadersWriterLock

+1. Multiple readers
+2. Single writer
+3. Prioritises reads
-A lock that allows multiple readers but only a single writer and prioritises reads.
-Further more it first processes jobs at the end of the event queue to let the original callers finish work before the lock processes the next queued item.
+4. Processes queued jobs at the end of the event queue to let the original callers finish work before the lock processes the next queued item

-It queues readers while writing.
+5. Queues reads while writing

 #### Initialize
 ```js